GoogleChrome/web.dev/src/site/content/en/blog/wakelock/index.md

-The [Web Platform Incubator Community Group (WICG)](https://www.w3.org/community/wicg/) and the Chrome team want to hear about your thoughts and experiences with the Wake Lock API.
+The [Web Platform Incubator Community Group (WICG)](https://www.w3.org/community/wicg/) and the Chrome team want to hear about your thoughts and experiences with the Screen Wake Lock API.

 ### Tell us about the API design

 Is there something about the API that doesn't work as expected?
 Or are there missing methods or properties that you need to implement your idea?

-* File a spec issue on the [Wake Lock API GitHub repo][issues] or add your thoughts to an existing issue.
+* File a spec issue on the [Screen Wake Lock API GitHub repo][issues] or add your thoughts to an existing issue.

 ### Report a problem with the implementation